packman1783/Data-validator/README.md

 schema.isValid("what does the fox say");
 ```

-Calling the number() method defines the NumberSchema.
-This schema is used for number validation with methods:
+Calling the number() method defines the NumberSchema, with methods:
  * required() - does not allow null
- * positive() — the sign of the number must be positive
+ * positive() — the number must be positive
- * range() - adds a valid range that the number value must fall within, including boundaries
+ * range() - adds a range that the number must fall within, including boundaries

 for example:
 ```